nodiscc/xsrv/docs/maintenance.md

 ## Upgrading

 Security upgrades for Debian packages are applied [automatically/daily](roles/common).
-To upgrade roles to their latest versions (bugfixes, new features, latest stable releases of all unpackaged applications):
+To upgrade roles to their latest [releases](https://gitlab.com/nodiscc/xsrv/-/blob/master/CHANGELOG.md) ([RSS feed](https://gitlab.com/nodiscc/xsrv/-/tags?format=atom)) (bugfixes, new features/roles, latest stable releases of all unpackaged applications):

-- Read the [release notes](https://gitlab.com/nodiscc/xsrv/-/blob/master/CHANGELOG.md) and/or subscribe to the [releases RSS feed](https://gitlab.com/nodiscc/xsrv/-/tags?format=atom)
-- Download latest backups from the server (`xsrv backup-fetch`) and/or do a snapshot of the VM
+- (Optional) Ensure ou have a valid [backup](#backups) of the server's data and/or do a snapshot of the machine
-- Upgrade roles in your playbook `xsrv upgrade` (use `BRANCH=<VERSION> xsrv upgrade` to upgrade to a specific release)
+- Upgrade roles in your playbook `xsrv upgrade`
 - (Optional) run checks and watch out for unwanted changes `xsrv check`
 - Apply the playbook `xsrv deploy`

+To upgrade to a different/specific version of the roles (eg. `master`, `1.1.0`...), edit [requirements.yml](https://gitlab.com/nodiscc/xsrv/-/blob/master/playbooks/xsrv/requirements.yml) in your playbook directory.
+You can also add other collections to this file.

 ## Security model